oshiomah1/oshiomah1.github.io/_posts/2021-3-10-Week_8_Walkthrough.md

 <img src="/assets/img/paste_in_sequence.png" width=250>

 You will want to use the standard bacterial genetic code, referred to here as "Bacterial, Archaeal, and Plant Plasmid (11)".
-A reasonable minimum ORF length is 300, but feel free to try other cutoffs.
+A reasonable minimum ORF length is 150 Amino Acids, but feel free to try other cutoffs.
 Hit the submit button to see your potential ORFs.

 The results show all of the possible genes in all reading frames.
 You can click on a gene in the viewer or in the list to get its particular sequence.
 Note: this is ALL of the possibilities across multiple reading frames, some of the resulting proteins are likely not real proteins.